whleucka/soprano-server/README.md

 ```

 - Create database (from database container)
-- You can set the secret database password in .env by modifying `DB_PASSWORD`
+- You can set the secret database password in the .env file by modifying
+`DB_PASSWORD`
 ```
 sudo docker-compose exec database sh mysql -p